Mỹ Tâm: 2006–2008: Vút Bay (Fly), Thời Gian và Tôi (Time and Myself project)

-2009-2011: Melodies of Time project, Television and film activity
+2009–2011: Melodies of Time project, Television and film activity

 In April 2010, Mỹ Tâm released her compilation album, named after her project, Những Giai Điệu Của Thời Gian (Melodies of Time) project.
 In a slideshow article by ABC News (America) in August, she was listed among 12 "ABC's Global Pop Sensations You've Never Heard Of".

 She participated as a judge on the fourth season of Sao Mai Điểm Hẹn, a biannual reality-television singing competition by VTV3.
 She judged alongside music producers Tuấn Khanh and Hồ Hoài Anh.
 She was noted for her frank and hard-hitting remarks, but displayed a sense of humor, and gave constructive feedback to the contestants.
 She received positive publicity for her fashion choices during the series as she matched her outfits to each theme in the competition.

 She starred in the musical television drama Cho Một Tình Yêu (For a Love), which was produced by BHD film studio, and directed by Nguyễn Tranh of Lê Hóa.
 She also served as the musical director, where she composed some original songs, and mixed in others.
 She would later release a single of the title track with eight different versions, each of which involved a different instrument, including guitar, piano, trombone and trumpet.

 The series premiered on VTV3 on 7 October, and ran for 37 episodes.
-It was the first to star many contemporary Vietnamese singers including herself, Tuấn Hưng, Quang Dũng, Minh Thuận, and Minh Tú.
+It was the first to star contemporary Vietnamese singers including herself, Tuấn Hưng, Quang Dũng, Minh Thuận, and Minh Tú.
 After the first episode aired, Mỹ Tam's fans uploaded her songs which generated 50,000 hits overnight.
-On one forum, the series generated over 9,000 comments.
-The media considered the reaction to her work unprecedented.
 While the series received mixed reviews from critics regarding the plot and acting, the musical scenes were praised for their originality and congruousness.